worldstudio/worldstudio.github.io/README.md

 # CMS guide

-The following instructions are applicable to content management and population on [CloudCannon](https://cloudcannon.com/)
+The following instructions are applicable to content management on [CloudCannon](https://cloudcannon.com/)